 - Professional practices

-- How individual style affects students and co-workers
+- The affect of individual style on students and co-workers

-- College-level sessions with university faculty and expert public school teachers
+- College-level sessions with higher education faculty and top public school teachers

 - Personal, scholastic and professional growth and exploration